¡Ahora en Español!

 Why should I care?

 Say the High Speed Rail is built, and nobody uses it because it's overrun with rats.
 High speed rats.
-To pay back the bond, the state has to pull from the General Fund (i.e. taxpayer money honeypot).
-So it should make sense that you should have a say in whether a project should be built or not, right?
+This is where the two sides disagree.
+Supporters of Prop 53 say, to pay back the bond, the state has to pull from the General Fund (i.e. taxpayer money honeypot) So it should make sense that you should have a say in whether a project should be built or not, right?
 You, as a tax-payer, are paying for it if it fails.
-Well, the opposition says that revenue bonds don't put the tax-payers at risk, just its users.[4 @ 19:00, 25:55] If the High Speed Rail is over-budget, then the price for a ticket simply becomes more expensive.
+Well, the opposition says that revenue bonds, by definition, don't put the tax-payers at risk, just the bond-holders and the users.[4 @ 19:00, 25:55] If the High Speed Rail is over-budget, then the price for a ticket simply becomes more expensive.
 (You can continue down this rabbit-hole, and eventually get to taxpayers again.)

 Why is this even on the ballot?